 Requesting a TexShare Card at Irving Public Library

-- You are a resident of Irving and 18 years of age or older.
+- Must be resident of Irving and 18 years of age or older.

-- You have had a valid Irving Public Library card for at least six months.
+- Must have had a valid Irving Public Library card for at least six months.
 Non-resident cards, corporate cards, computer access cards, student cards, and restricted-use cards are not acceptable.

-- You present acceptable identification in person or scan and attach to an email sent to Circulation@CityofIrving.org with the text "Register for TexShare Card" in the subject line.
-Please view the Identification Requirements (PDF) for email registrations or renewals. ( To renew, please present all relevant documents to a staff member at the checkout desk, or scan and email the Identification Requirements with the subject line "Renew TexShare Card" to Circulation@CityofIrving.org ).
+- Must present acceptable identification in person or scan and attach to an email sent to Circulation@CityofIrving.org with the text "Register for TexShare Card" in the subject line.
+Please view the Identification Requirements (PDF) for email registrations or renewals.
+(To renew, please present all relevant documents to a staff member at the checkout desk, or scan and email the Identification Requirements with the subject line "Renew TexShare Card" to Circulation@CityofIrving.org ).
 Please wait for a reply from library staff before proceeding.
-We cannot guarantee the security of personal information emailed to the library.
+Staff cannot guarantee the security of personal information emailed to the library.

-- Your borrower account is in good standing with no overdue materials and no outstanding charges for lost or damaged materials.
+- The borrower account is in good standing with no overdue materials and no outstanding charges for lost or damaged materials.

-- Your account has been in good standing for the previous six months.
+- The account has been in good standing for the previous six months.

-- You agree to abide by the rules, policies, and procedures of the TexShare card program and its participating libraries.
+- Mus agree to abide by the rules, policies, and procedures of the TexShare card program and its participating libraries.

 TexShare Visitor Card for Irving Public Library

-If you have a TexShare card from your home library (from the library in the city where you live) you may present the required photo and address IDs (PDF), your TexShare card, and your home library card in order to receive a free library card from IPL which allows a five item checkout limit.
+Those who have a TexShare card from a home library not from Irving (from the library in the city where you live) may present the required photo and address IDs (PDF), your TexShare card, and their home library card in order to receive a free library card from IPL which allows a five-item checkout limit.
 In order to renew in person, the cardholder must present the aforementioned requirements at the Checkout Desk and meet all eligibility requirements – card must be in good standing and maintained a clean record for the previous six months.

 The cardholder also has access to the public computers and the library’s online resources and eBooks.
 The TexShare Visitor card will be valid until the expiration date on the card or one year, whichever is less.
 The account must be maintained in good standing in order to renew the TexShare card.